MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 1. In **Enter resource group name to confirm deletion**, enter the resource group name.
 1. Select **Delete**.
 1. Repeat steps 1-4 for the resource group of the Traffic Manager - for example, *myResourceGroupTM1*.
 1. Enter **Backup vaults** in the search box at the top of the Azure portal, and select **Backup vaults** in the search results.
-You should see two Backup vaults listed.
+You should see two Backup vaults listed - for example, *aks-backup-vault-eastus-mjg032524* and *aks-backup-vault-westus-mjg032524*.
 For each of them:
    1. Select to open the Backup vault.
    1. Select **Manage** > **Properties** > **Soft delete** > **Update**.
 Next to **Enable soft Delete**, unselect the checkbox.
 Select **Update**.
    1. Select **Manage** > **Backup instances**.
 Filter on the datasource type **Kubernetes Services**.
 Select the instance you created and delete it.